10 High-Leverage Substack Projects to Start the New Year Strong

 Create a vibe-coded tool: a quiz, calculator, or interactive checklist that solves a reader problem.

-Treat the cozy fall like a creative lab: experiment with formats, observe results, and note what youâd bring into the new year.
+Treat the new year like a creative lab: experiment with formats, observe results, and note what you want to continue into the year.

 You donât need to commit forever.
 Just test what feels fun, and pay attention to what resonates.